HOP TO IT

 Home to the original Genesee, Genny Light, and Genesee Cream Ale, the Genesee Brewery shut down during Prohibition as brewmaster Louis A. Wehle turned baker — then back again as soon as he legally could.
 The site includes an outdoor area with dozens of massive tanks, including 22 that can hold a full 9,000 barrels of beer.

 Every drop of Coors Banquet beer is brewed in the same location where Adolph Coors began his operations in 1873 — now the largest single-site brewery on the planet.
 Visitors are welcome to take a free 30-minute tour showing the process from start to finish, ending in a cold, tap-fresh sample beer.

 City: Chippewa Falls, Wisconsin

 The Leinenkugel brand has remained in the family for six generations, since Jacob Leinenkugel and John Miller began operations 150 years ago.
-Today, visitors are welcome to tour the working brewery for fees starting at $5, which includes five 5-ounce samples and a taster glass.
+Today, visitors are welcome to tour the working brewery for fees starting at $10, which includes five 5-ounce samples or two 12-ounce pours and a complimentary glass.

 City: Frankenmuth, Michigan

 The state's first craft brewer has stood in its original location since it was founded during the Civil War.
 Visitors are invited seven days a week to check out the Gold Medal Taproom, where they can try 21 draft beers from a selection of 36 craft brews rotated throughout the year.